Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Experiments

 \paragraph*{Results} In Table \ref{table:exp1} we compare the performance of the three models with respect to the mean AUROC across the ten testing folds, the standard deviation of the test set performance, and the number of epochs required for the models to converge.
-As seen in the table, the DFNN using the raw radiomics features had the lowest overall AUROC (0.667) of the three models.
-The mean AUROC of the FIN-embedded model was only slightly better than the CNN model (0.998 and 0.995 respectively); however, the standard deviation of the FIN-embedded model was 42\% lower than the CNN approach, and 95\% lower than the DFNN.
+As seen in the table, the SVM had the lowest overall AUROC (0.611) of the four models, the DFNN using the raw radiomics features had the lowest AUROC (0.667) of the three Deep Learning network approaches.
+The mean AUROC of the FIN-embedded model was only slightly better than the CNN model (0.998 and 0.995 respectively); however, the standard deviation of the FIN-embedded model was 42\% lower than the CNN approach and 95\% lower than the DFNN.
 Importantly, the FIN-embedded model required the fewest number of epochs before convergence; the FIN-embedded model converged 20\% faster than the CNN, and faster 17\% than the DFNN.
-These results imply FIN-embedded models provide enhanced classification performance, that is more robust, and faster to train than the alternative approaches.
+These results imply that FIN-embedded models provide enhanced classification performance, which is more robust and faster to train than the alternative approaches.